The formula fairy: A North Carolina mom invests hours, hundreds of dollars to keep babies fed

 “It was breaking my heart, reading these women who are so desperate to find formula that they're doing everything and anything that they can to get it,” Slayton said.

-She saw new moms willing to pay way over retail price for every can they could get their hands on, even paying for free samples other parents had
+She saw new moms willing to pay way above retail price for every can they could get their hands on, even paying for free samples other parents had

 Then, Slayton realized the stuff people were saying was impossible to find was sitting on the shelves of the Food Lion and the Walmart where she lives in Elizabeth City.